stereosuper/essor/dest/wp-content/plugins/email-log/readme.txt

 This Readme file was generated using <a href = 'http://sudarmuthu.com/wordpress/wp-readme'>wp-readme</a>, which generates readme files for WordPress Plugins.
 == Changelog ==

+= v2.0.2 - (2017-08-07) =
+- Fix: Renamed include/util directory to correct case.
+This caused issues in some install.

+= v2.0.1 - (2017-08-04) =
+- Fix: Fixed a JavaScript issue in view logs page.
+- Fix: Fixed a CSS issue in view logs page.
+- Fix: Fixed a race condition between plugin and add-ons.

 = v2.0.0 - (2017-08-04) =
 - New: Ability to filter logs by date.